ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 ## Discuss: overload resolution with async lambdas

 There's a thorny issue around type inference and overload resolution.
 The proposal has one solution for it.
 I want to outline the problem and discuss alternatives.
 We have to build up to the problem with some examples...

-**[TODO: what's still absent from this spec is a discussion of "better betterness" and how [Exactly matching expression](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#exactly-matching-expression) and [Better conversion target](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-conversion-target) rules in the spec are able to "dig into" the `Task<T>` type.
-Should those two places also be able to dig into `Tasklike<T>`?]**

 **Example1:** This is allowed and infers `T = int`.
 Effectively, type inference can "dig through" `Task<T>`.
 This is a really common pattern.
 ```csharp